Beware of the increase in scams

 If it is too good to be true, beware!

-• Romance’ Scams – very common and prey on people’s vulnerability and can go on for a while.
+• Romance’ – very common and prey on people’s vulnerability and can go on for a while.

-• Some ads on social media – some ads on places like eBay, Facebook Marketplace or Gumtree might list things like laptops or instruments ‘for sale’ but are fake scam accounts.
+• Some ads on social media – some ads on places like eBay, Facebook Marketplace or Gumtree might list items like laptops or instruments ‘for sale’ but are fake scam accounts.
 View these tips on how to stay safe using Facebook Marketplace

 Top Tips for Avoiding Scams